ECTS

 At the end of this course, you will have acquired the following skills:

-- Mastery of physical concepts of complex matter: polymer physics, colloids, interfaces, divided media and biological systems.
+- Mastery of the physical concepts of complex matter: physics of polymers, colloids, interfaces, divided media, and biological systems.

-- Carry out and analyze experimental measurements using advanced microscopy (optical, electron, AFM), radiation scattering (light, X-ray), microfluidics, rheometry and spectroscopy.
+- Conducting and analyzing experimental measurements acquired using cutting-edge techniques such as advanced microscopy (optical, electron, AFM), radiation scattering (light, X-ray), microfluidics, rheometry, and spectroscopy.

-- Mastery of analytical, numerical and simulation tools for analyzing experimental data and interpreting it through the development of quantitative models.
+- Proficiency in analytical, numerical, and simulation tools for analyzing experimental data and interpreting it through the development of quantitative models.

-- Conducting a research project (internship, tutored project), interdisciplinary dialogue and teamwork.
+- Conducting a research project (internship, supervised project), interdisciplinary dialogue, and teamwork.

 Organization